 4 Name as a tribute

 Despite not really being the first European explorer at Lake Malawi, Dr. David Livingstone has meant a lot to Malawi and the region, including his fight against slavery.
-To honour him, the town of Livingstonia in northern Malawi is named after him, and the town of Blantyre in the south is named after his birthplace in Scotland.
+To honour him, the town of Livingstonia in northern Malawi is named after him, and the city of Blantyre in the south is named after his birthplace in Scotland.
 Malawi and Scotland still share a special bond.

-Malawi made the international nature conservation headlines, when the organization African Parks moved a total of more than 500 elephants from Liwonde National Park and Majete Wildlife Reserve to Nkhotakota Wildlife Reserve during 2016 and 2017.
+Some facts about Malawi made the international nature conservation headlines.
+The organization African Parks moved a total of more than 500 elephants from Liwonde National Park and Majete Wildlife Reserve to Nkhotakota Wildlife Reserve during 2016 and 2017.
 Together with the government and other partners, African Parks achieves a lot in the field of nature conservation in Malawi.
 Their methods work so well, because they involve the communities living around the parks and create benefits for them.
 As a result, Malawi is developing rapidly as a safari destination.
 If you’re lucky, you can spot the entire Big 5 here.
 Maybe even cheetahs and wild dogs.

 In 1991, the oldest evidence of the genus Homo ever discovered, was found in Malawi.
 It is a jawbone of 2.4 million years old.